What is Bullying & Harassment?

 - Mitigating Circumstances If you feel your studies have been affected by what has happened you can consider applying for mitigating circumstances.

 Bullying and harassment are contrary to the Dignity at Work procedure.
 You might like to have a read of this to discover more about the procedure including some formal and informal actions that you can take.

-- Human Resource Contacts.
+- The People Team Contacts.
 If you are a member of staff your HR Manager will be able to identify the support that’s available for you.

 - Trade Unions.
 There are three trade unions that represent staff at the University: Unison, Unite and UCU.

 - Staff Network Groups.
 The University has a number of staff network groups which you can view on the staff Intranet through clicking the link.
 These groups provide a forum for staff to discuss issues of mutual interest and the ability to raise issues in a safe environment.
 They can help new staff settle in, provide networking opportunities across departments and also increase staff knowledge of the University's activities.